travislbrundage/exchange-old/docker/README.md

 resolve as localhost.

 #### Clone Repo
-There are two submodules in the vendor directory
+There are three submodules in the vendor directory
 - geonode
 - maploom
+- sphinx-theme (used for documentation)

 Run the following command to clone all repositories